OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   This will activate the newly created conda environment.
 You have to repeat the last step anytime you want to run your project from a new terminal window.

-8. **Skip step 8 if you did not opt for the pre-commit hooks**.
+4. **Skip this step if you did not opt for the pre-commit hooks**.
 Pre-commit have to be installed in order for them to have an effect.
 This step has to be repeated every time you work on your project on a new machine.
 To install the pre-commit hooks, type:

   .. code-block:: bash

     $ pre-commit install

-9. Navigate to the folder in the shell and type the following commands into your command line to see whether the examples are working:
+5. Navigate to the folder in the shell and type the following commands into your command line to see whether the examples are working:

   .. code-block:: bash

       $ python waf.py configure

-  All programs used within this project template need to be found on your path.
+  All programs used within this project template need to be found on your path, see above (:ref:`preparing_your_system` and the :ref:`faq`).
 Otherwise, this step will fail.
-If you are a Windows user, you can find more information on how to add executables to path `here <https://www.computerhope.com/issues/ch000549.htm>`__.

   .. code-block:: bash